Why does my dog have diarrhoea? A vet expert’s guide

 • 🌿 Kelp is packed with iodine for metabolism and fibre to promote microbiome health, supporting bowel movements and a healthy metabolism for your dog.

-• 🐟 Fish oil is found in all Lyka classic meals, as it’s an anti-inflammatory to reduce inflammation whilst boosting immune support.
+• 🐟 Fish oil is found in all Lyka classic meals, as it’s an anti-inflammatory ingredient that boosts immune support.
 It’s less likely to cause an allergic reaction, compared to fish proteins.

 • 🧡 Turmeric has antioxidant and anti-inflammatory properties.
 It supports your dog’s immune system—it’s found in Lyka’s Turkey Bowl.